anonWilder/JAMStack-blog-starter/src/blog/2021-05-01-my-first-article.md

 ---
 author: Egbonu Kenechukwu
 imageAlt: This is a test
-title: My First Article
+title: "How to Find Writing Jobs: A Comprehensive Guide for Freelance Writers"
-description: "How to Find Writing Jobs: A Comprehensive Guide for Freelance Writers"
+description: How to Find Writing Jobs
 date: 2023-04-13T17:16:37.623Z
 image: https://miro.medium.com/v2/resize:fit:640/0*RrVuVCdC5zR7-np4
 tags: